Full-time: 3 years, Part-time: Up to 6 years †

 First-class skills for a future in finance

-Our BSc (Hons) Finance will develop you as a confident and versatile specialist, ideally prepared to pursue a career as a financial sector professional or as a finance manager in business.
+As financing and investment decisions are being made in an increasingly complex and uncertain business environment, the demand for talented financial professionals has never been higher.
+Accredited by the Chartered Institution for Securities and Investment (CISI), our BSc (Hons) Finance will develop you as a confident and versatile specialist, ideally prepared to pursue a career as a financial sector professional or as a finance manager in business.

 The degree makes meaningful links between economic and financial theories and the practicalities of the business world.
 It gives you deep insights into financial systems, structures and instruments, risk management and the way financial markets behave.

 We place great emphasis on the professional skills, practice and codes of conduct which will help you add value in the workplace.
 You will become adept in conducting economic research and analysis and in handling information such as financial accounts and statements to assess a company’s health.

 You will also gain an understanding of how financial management fits within the overall strategy of an organisation, building a strong business mindset and an international outlook which will take you far.

 We have invested in exceptional learning facilities in partnership with Bloomberg, the global business and financial information leader.
 In our Bloomberg Financial Markets Lab, you will gain vital insights into trading floor activities and will be trained to use the same information and technology harnessed by leading financial professionals across the globe.